New street and property naming requests for developers and builders

 - Site layout plan (1/500 scale).
 This plan should clearly indicate the plot numbers of each separate dwelling or unit and show the main point for deliveries.
 Please advise house types.

 - Site location plan.
-This plan should, where possible, show the location of the development site in relation to at least two other named streets and show vehicular access from the exisiting roads.
+This plan should, where possible, show the location of the development site in relation to at least two other named streets and show vehicular access from the existing roads.

 - For flats/maisonettes/multiple commercial units; floor plans.
 Show clear plot number for each plot, with the entrance to each plot marked.